-The GDPR is Europe’s new framework for data protection laws – it replaces the previous 1995 data protection directive, which current UK law is based upon.
+The Genenral Data Protection Regulation (GDPR) is Europe’s new framework for data protection laws.
+GDPR replaces the previous 1995 data protection directive, which current UK law is based upon.

-It introduces tougher fines for non-compliance and breaches and gives people more say over what companies can do with their data.
-It also makes data protection rules more or less identical throughout the EU.
+It introduces tougher fines for non-compliance and breaches and gives us all more say over what companies can do with our data.
+On top of this, it also makes data protection rules more or less identical throughout the EU.

 Why was GDPR drafted in the first place?

-There are two key drivers behind GDPR.
-Firstly, the EU wants to give people more control over how their personal data is used, bearing in mind that many companies like Facebook and Google swap access to people’s data for use of their services.
-The current Data Protection Act was enacted before the internet and cloud technology created new ways of exploiting data, and the GDPR seeks to address that.
-By strengthening data protection legislation and introducing tougher enforcement measures, the EU hopes to improve trust in the emerging digital economy.
+The current Data Protection Act was enacted before the internet, making it easy to exploit data using new technology.
+GDPR seeks to address this.
+By strengthening data protection legislation and introducing tougher enforcement measures, the EU hopes to improve trust in the digital economy.

-Secondly, the EU wants to give businesses a simpler, clearer legal environment in which to operate, making data protection law identical throughout the single market (the EU estimates this will save businesses a collective €2.3 billion a year).
+Second, the EU wants to give businesses clearer legal environment to operate in.
+It’s estimated that making data protection law identical throughout the single market will save businesses a collective €2.3 billion a year.

 When will it apply?

-GDPR will apply to all EU member states from 25th May 2018.
+GDPR has applied to all EU member states since 25 May 2018.

 Who does it apply to?

-Even if controllers and processors are based outside the EU, the GDPR will still apply to them so long as they’re dealing with data belonging to EU residents.
+Even if controllers and processors are based outside the EU GDPR still applies, so long as they’re dealing with data belonging to EU residents.

 How can Cyber Essentials help with GDPR?

-Whilst your organisation will require more than just Cyber Essentials to comply with GDPR, it is a step in the right direction.
-Cyber Essentials certification is evidence that you have taken steps towards protecting your organisation and its data from cyber attacks.
+While your organisation needs more than Cyber Essentials to comply with GDPR, it’s a great first step.
+Cyber Essentials certification is evidence that you have taken steps towards protecting your data from cyber attacks.